CBD Online Canada

 Bioavailability, in a mathematical way, describes the action of a drug over time as it absorbs into and clears out of the bloodstream.
 It uses direct injection (i.v. administration) as a reference point, and under certain assumptions represents what fraction or percentage of the drug reaches circulation in certain circumstances1.
 These circumstances could include the route of administration(whether taken orally, smoked, etc.), whether or not you’ve eaten, the time of day, and so on.
 The oral and inhaled bioavailability of CBD are estimated at around 6% and 31% respectively2,3.
 One study showed that oral bioavailability quadrupled when CBD was taken with a fatty meal as opposed to an empty stomach4.

 Enzymes are molecules (generally proteins) that speed up chemical reactions in the body, helping to break down and create various substances5.
 A good example of this is when yeast is used in beer brewing – enzymes in the yeast break down sugar into alcohol and carbon dioxide.
 CBD is broken down by enzymes in the liver like most other substances.
-It also slows down some enzymes in the body and
+It also slows down some enzymes in the body and may speed up others 6.
+This is similar to the “grapefruit effect” that some medications warn about.

 Receptors are proteins that accept and transmit chemical signals in the body, located in or on cells7.
 Similar to locks and keys, certain kind of receptors will only take certain kinds of signals.
 Many substances, including medicine, hormones, etc., exert their effects by signaling various receptors in the body.
 CBD is a notable molecule for its ability to interact with a diverse range of receptors, not just cannabinoid receptors8.